Menu Close

 Submandibular Gland Surgery

-It is a surgical procedure that involves surgical removal of the submandibular salivary gland.
+It is a surgical procedure that involves the surgical removal of the submandibular salivary gland.

 Indications